-Labor Code 132a is the California statute that prohibits an employer from discriminating against a worker for filing or planning to file a workers’ compensation claim.
-Employers who retaliate because of a workers’ comp claim can face criminal prosecution for a misdemeanor charge.
-Workers can also be awarded money damages, including lost wages, back pay, attorney fees and reinstatement.
+Labor Code § 132(a) prohibits employers in California from retaliating against workers for filing or planning to file for workers’ compensation benefits.
+Employers who do so face criminal prosecution under state law for a misdemeanor charge.
+Injured workers can also be awarded monetary damages, including

 Below, our California employment law attorneys will explain: